|

-In the artistic community of Summit, in the coastal mountains
+In the artistic community of Summit, Oregon in the coastal mountains

 in a big old store built over 100 years ago, I live with my adorable

-The store is listed as an historical resource and the town of Summit
+The store is listed as an historical dwelling and the town of Summit

 I studied violin making with the late Willis Gault of Baltimore, Maryland.